seyhello/aws-fargate-docker-db-bash-ci-cd-terraform/README.md

 - two different revisions of the webapp used in EC2 example - service-a and service-b directories
 - static HTML page served by nginx
-- CI workflow: docker image pushed to the docker hub automatically when "git push" -- docker hub repository: seyhello/revolgy-task:service-a[b]
+- CI workflow: docker image pushed to the docker hub automatically when "git push"
+- simplified docker hub repository: seyhello/revolgy-task:service-a[b] (It would be better to use unique repositories for each service and use :tags for app versions)

 ### Creating cluster